 Fruit trees and bushes can be used to create a framework in your garden – their trunks and branches doing the same job as ornamental trees and shrubs, but with the added benefit of being productive each year.
 Even small gardens can accommodate an apple, pear or plum tree – all of which are clothed with beautiful blossom in the spring.

 Walls and fences provide sheltered conditions for trained fruit trees and bushes, which can be pruned to restrict their size, create attractive shapes and most importantly, maximise the crop.
+Patio or dwarf fruit trees make good trees for pots or a border or kitchen garden and will remain compact.

 More fruit growing advice: